 When you first join Libreture, your Library is already private.
 You can change this at any time by visiting your library and selecting Make my library public.
 You can make it private again just as easily, by selecting Make my library private.

-To exclude individual books from displaying publicly, regardless of your library setting, select Lock on a book's individual page.
+To exclude individual books from displaying publicly, regardless of your library setting, select Make Private on an individual book page.

-Private libraries and locked books are only visible to you - never to other users or the public, including search engines.
+Private libraries and private books are only visible to you - never to other users or the public, including search engines.

 Do not feel obliged to make your library public.

 Libreture is funded by users' subscription fees, so it makes no difference to Libreture's revenue (aka 'my biscuit money').
-Libreture's business model is designed to ensure that selling data or advertising space is never required to fund it.
+Libreture's business model is specifically designed not to make use of selling data or advertising space.

 Suggestions or concerns